 Welcome

-We can proudly say that this is a very friendly place to study, so I believe you will have an enjoyable and productive time with us.
-Our motto in the School of Technology, Engineering and Design is “Don’t be afraid to ask questions and always do ask questions”, we are here to support your personal and professional development in engineering, employability skills and enable you to graduate as an engineer.
-We have aligned our course to make you adaptive with post-COVID technology and relevant job scenario.
+We can proudly say that CCCU is a very student-friendly place to study, so I believe you will have an enjoyable and productive time with us.
+Our motto within the School of Engineering, Technology and Design is “Don’t be afraid to ask questions and always do ask questions”, we are here to support your personal and professional development in engineering, and employability skills and enable you to graduate as an engineer.
+We have aligned our course to make you adaptive with concurrent technology and relevant job scenarios.

 Getting started